puppetlabs/puppetlabs_spec_helper/README.md

 You can use the `MODULE_WORKING_DIR` environment variable to specify a diffent location when installing module fixtures via the forge.
 By default the working directory is `<module directory>/spec/fixtures/work-dir`.

-When specifying the repo source of the fixture you have a few options as to which revision of the codebase you wish to use.
+When specifying the repo source of the fixture you have a few options as to which revision of the codebase you wish to use, and optionally, the puppet versions where the fixture is needed.

  * repo - the url to the repo
  * scm - options include git or hg.
 This is an optional step as the helper code will figure out which scm is used.